 RESPONSIBILITY TO CLIENTS, STANDARDS OF PRACTICE

-- Members shall not discriminate against or refuse professional services soley on the basis of race, gender, age, religion, national origin, or sexual orientation.
+Members shall not discriminate against or refuse professional services solely on the basis of race, gender, age, religion, national origin, or sexual orientation.

 TERMINATING THE PROFESSIONAL RELATIONSHIP